 Considering a career in user experience?
 We don’t blame you.
 According to a recent emsi study, nationwide demand for jobs in the technology sector is expected to grow by at least 3 percent and up to 16 percent by the year 2020.
 For UX jobs specifically, CNN projected a significant 18 percent job growth over the next decade.
 Take it from us — this is where you want to be.
 Sure, as a UX design firm, we might be a little biased; but we’re also incredibly informed.
 That’s why we’ve put together this cheat sheet to help you compile a resplendent UX portfolio.

-1. Your portfolio shares clear, concise details about your UX design process
+Your UX portfolio shares clear, concise details about your UX design process.

 - With whom did you meet?